andythenorth/heqs/docs/readme.txt

 http://www.tt-foundry.com/

-Please see the fine user manual for more information about the set :)
+Please see the fine user manual for more information about the set (hmmm...the user manual needs updating) :)

 Name of this GRF:   {{GRF_TITLE}}
 GRF_ID:             {{GRF_ID}}